carlinyuen/RPVerticalStepper/README.md

 ## Change Callback Options ##
 * Use the control in the standard way and hook up an `IBAction` to the `Value Changed` event in Interface Builder
-* Or have your view controller conform to the `RPVerticalStepperDelegate` protocol and then use the `stepperValueDidChange:` method to know when the stepper value has changed
+* Or have your view controller conform to the `UIVerticalStepperDelegate` protocol and then use the `stepperValueDidChange:` method to know when the stepper value has changed
 * Both of the above methods are shown in the example project

 ## Quick Examples ##